Patrick Boyle, 10th Earl of Glasgow

 Patrick Robin Archibald Boyle, 10th Earl of Glasgow (born 30 July 1939), is a Scottish peer, politician and the current chief of Clan Boyle.
 The family seat is Kelburn Castle in Ayrshire.
-He currently sits as a Liberal Democrat peer in the House of Lords.
+He sat as a Liberal Democrat peer in the House of Lords.

 Early life

 He was born to the 9th Earl of Glasgow and his first wife Dorothea Lyle.
 He was educated at Ludgrove School and then Eton College, where he was elected a member of Pop.
 He attended the Sorbonne in Paris for his university studies.

 Career

 In 1960, he served in the Royal Naval Reserve, receiving the rank of sub-lieutenant.
 He subsequently worked as an assistant director in films and as a television documentary producer, he founded Kelburn Country Centre in 1977.

 He succeeded to his father's titles in 1984, and became a deputy lieutenant of Ayrshire and Arran in 1995.
 He was elected in 2005 to succeed the 5th Earl Russell as one of the 92 hereditary peers to remain in the House of Lords after the House of Lords Act 1999.